Apples contain iron, but we need much more…

 Fibers have significant health benefits.
 We should consume at least 28 grams of fiber per day.

 Furthermore, prefer to buy seasonal organic apples.
 Don’t peel organic apples.
-The skin of fruits is the most nutrient-rich part.
-It’s rich in fibers, vitamins, and minerals.
+The skin of fruits is the richest part in vitamins, such as vitamin C.

 Which apple variety has more iron?